markcheret/cheret-de/2020/07/fear-of-judgement-in-expressing-emotions/index.md

-# Fear of judgement in expressing emotions
+# fear of judgement in expressing emotions

 Fear of judgement in expressing emotions is a very common stance which holds us back from having an honest conversation with others and sometimes even ourselves.